sahildhussain/condenast-node/README.md

 2. follow the steps:

--Enter the project:
+- Paste your newsApi key in keys.js
+- Run the command

 `npm install`

-on both projects i.e. node project and subproject(client/condenast-react)
+On both projects i.e. node project and subproject(client/condenast-react)

-After that run the following command:
+- After that run the following command:

 `npm dev start`

-React app will be using port: 3000
+- React app will be using port: 3000
-Node app will use port: 9000
+- Node app will use port: 9000